Moonveil-AI/wukong/docs/implementation/phase-2-core-agent.md

 - ✅ Storage adapters for both Vercel (Postgres/KV/Blob) and Local (SQLite/FS)
 - ✅ LLM integrations for OpenAI, Anthropic Claude, and Google Gemini
 - ✅ Multi-model fallback system with automatic retries
-- ✅ Prompt builder with MCP mode support
+- ✅ Prompt builder with Tool Executor mode support
 - ✅ Response parser with Zod validation
 - ✅ Session management with checkpoints
 - ✅ Step executor for all action types